CivicActions/ssp-toolkit/docs/ssp.md

 * Customer Support: Files tickets when incidents are reported and shares incident reports with customers

-* CivicActions Security: Receives security notifications from the Drupal security team and other software vendors; performs security scans; uses CivicActions JIRA and/or Git ticketing system to request mitigation of all reported vulnerabilities
+* CivicActions Security: Receives security notifications from the Drupal security team and other software vendors; performs security scans; uses CivicActions JIRA ticketing system to request mitigation of all reported vulnerabilities

 * CivicActions Development: Performs server log analysis when security incidents are reported; assists in root cause analysis